-- 12.1.
-The academy has an E-safety policy in place, which outlines the academy's zero-tolerance approach to cyber bullying. - 12.2.
-The academy views cyber bullying in the same light as any other form of bullying and will follow the sanctions set out in section 14 this policy if they become aware of any incidents. - 12.3.
-The academy will support pupil/students who have been victims of cyber bullying by holding formal and informal discussions with the pupil/student about their feelings and whether the bullying has stopped, in accordance with section 15 and section 16 of this policy. - 12.4.
+- 13.1.
+The academy has a online policy in place, which outlines the academy's zero-tolerance approach to cyber bullying. - 13.2.
+The academy views cyber bullying in the same light as any other form of bullying and will follow the sanctions set out in section 14 this policy if they become aware of any incidents. - 13.3.
+The academy will support pupil/students who have been victims of cyber bullying by holding formal and informal discussions with the pupil/student about their feelings and whether the bullying has stopped, in accordance with section 15 and section 16 of this policy. - 13.4.
 In accordance with the Education Act 2011, the academy has the right to examine and delete files from pupils' personal devices, e.g. mobiles phones, where there is good reason to do so.
-This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone. - 12.5.
-If an electronic device is seized by a member of staff, and there is reasonable ground to suspect that it contains evidence in relation to an offence, the device must be given to the police as soon as it is reasonably practicable. - 12.6.
-If a staff member finds material that they do not suspect contains evidence in relation to an offence, the Headteacher will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies. - 12.7.
-The academy's Behaviour Policy will be followed at all times.
+This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone. - 13.5.
+If an electronic device is seized by a member of staff, and there is reasonable ground to suspect that it contains evidence in relation to an offence, the device must be given to the police as soon as it is reasonably practicable. - 13.6.
+If a staff member finds material that they do not suspect contains evidence in relation to an offence, the Headteacher will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies. - 13.7.
+The academy's Behaviour Policywill be followed at all times.

-13. Procedures
+14. Procedures

-13.1.
-Minor incidents are reported to the victim's Class Teacher, who investigates the incident, sets appropriate sanctions for the perpetrator and informs the head of year in writing of the incident and outcome.
+- 14.1.
+Minor incidents are reported to the victim's form teacher, who investigates the incident, sets appropriate sanctions for the perpetrator and informs the phase leader in writing of the incident and outcome. - 14.2.
+When investigating a bullying incident, the following procedures are adopted: - The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the pupil/students being interviewed, including electronic communication - If a pupil/student is injured, members of staff take the pupil immediately to the first aider for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage

-- 13.2.
-When investigating a bullying incident, the following procedures are adopted: - The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the pupil/students being interviewed, including electronic communication - If a pupil/student is injured, members of staff take the pupil/student immediately to a first aider for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned pupils are informed that they must not discuss the interview with other pupils - 13.3.
+- Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned pupils are informed that they must not discuss the interview with other pupils - 14.3.
 Due to the potential for sexist, transphobic, sexual, etc bullying to be characterised by inappropriate sexual behaviour, staff members involved in dealing with the incident are required to consider whether there is a need for safeguarding processes to be implemented.

-14. Sanctions
+15. Sanctions